Protection against infectious diseases

 You do not need to pay an up-front fee when you get your flu vaccine at a participating location or wellness event, such as those offered by employers for their employees when facilitated by Maxim Healthcare Services, CVS, or Rite Aid.
 See the complete list above of locations that do not require an out-of-pocket expense for the flu vaccine.

 If you get your flu vaccine at a location other than those listed above, you may have to pay an up-front fee.
 Independence Blue Cross members with HMO, POS, and PPO plans who receive their vaccine at a non-participating provider may file a reimbursement form to receive reimbursement for their out-of-pocket amount of up to $50 per member, per vaccine.
-Medicare Advantage members with Part B coverage are eligible for reimbursement of the full out-of-pocket amount for vaccines administered.
+Medicare Advantage members should visit ibxmedicare.com for more information.

 To receive your reimbursement, complete the form below and mail it, along with a copy of your receipt, to: